 • Bursaries can help pay for a variety of training and personal development costs.
 For example to pay for a short course to learn a new skill, to buy some equipment to get a qualification, or for accreditation fees and other study costs.

-Key Dates - Scholarship applications should be received by 15 July 2018, and there will be interviews during the May half-term break.
+Key Dates - Scholarship applications should be received by 15 July 2018, and there will be interviews during the Summer break.
 An offer may be conditional, for example on the applicant being offered a place at a college or achieving certain grades.

 Bursaries are considered regularly throughout the year and there is no final deadline.
 Consult the RIWAS to find out when the next applications will be considered.